leovuonnala/echoforge/README.md

 Limitations:

-Everything is in plaintext, no authentication is done between EchoForge and LM Studio because LM Studio does not offer such niceties yet.
+Everything is in plaintext, no authentication or encryption is done between EchoForge and LM Studio because LM Studio does not offer such niceties yet.

 Requirements: